Testing of available land cover data for the territory of Armenia

 Web-maps of tested land covers for the territory of Armenia →

-Area of land cover classes in marzes →
+Area of land cover classes in Armenia as a whole and in marzes →

 Comparison of cropland area according to ARMSTAT and land cover data →